Sai-Naveen6812/Web-technology/README.md

 # Web-technology
-Its has every task of web tech .
+Its has every task on cloning
 <br>
 Author: D Sai Naveen Kumar